She's So Mean: Background and release

 "This one came out of a simple chord progression.
 We had to write an entire song over this chord progression.
 Everyone would come up with a section.
 The basic melodic structure was written in a few minutes.
 We were fairly drunk at the time [Laughs].
 We were recording everything we were doing.
 We traded off singing different melodies over it.
 It's pretty funny to listen to, I have to say."

 Thomas says the song's about "the wrong kind of girls that we've probably all dated," though as a band of mostly married men for the last decade, they turned to other sources of inspiration.
 "Luckily, you have single friends who are making really bad decisions, so you can draw on their experiences," he laughed.

-"She's So Mean" was released as "North" lead-single on June 12, 2012, while an EP featuring 3 remixes was released on August 1, 2012.
+"She's So Mean" was released as North's lead-single on June 12, 2012, while an EP featuring 3 remixes was released on August 1, 2012.